dw-0/kiauh/README.md

 On certain distros, certain other packages may not be installed by default and must be installed (preceded by your distro's package manager install command such as `apk add`): `wget bash python3`
 - The `python3` package is called `python` on Arch-based distros.

+And if your distro has an error running `grep -P` (such as during Moonraker repo's `scripts/set-policykit-rules.sh` which runs during install) you are using BusyBox' built-in grep not GNU grep, so you must install the `grep` package first.

 * **Step 2:** \
   Once git is installed, use the following command to download KIAUH into your
   home-directory: